What's Being Recycled on Campus

 Only rechargeable batteries and button batteries need to be recycled.

 Construction and Demolition Waste (C&D) - Boston College recycles as much as possible when beginning work on new projects or when renovating older buildings.
 Material used or being replaced in construction projects is specified to be energy saving, especially for certain types of mechanical equipment.
-Recycling goals for future large-scale projects are projected to be around 85%.
+Recycling goals for future large-scale projects are projected to be around 85% or higher.